M-FF-M/climbing-fall-simulation/README.md

 - add possibility of a movable belayer attached to a fixed point
 - properly implement damping for the rope to get rid of the too-springy behavior
 - highlight key moments and calculate key forces (wall / ground impact, maximal force)
+- decrease the axis legend text size if it covers too much of the available space